 About 26,000 individuals were booked into the Fulton County Jail in the course 2017 after being arrested on suspicion of misdemeanor or felony violations or for such things as failure to appear in court or probation violations.
 Some people may spend only hours in jail before being released on bond while others may spend months awaiting trial for serious crimes or after being sentenced to serve time.
 This measure tracks the daily number of detainees in any of the Fulton County jail facilities averaged over the course of a year.

-This measure tracks the accessibility of locations where arts and cultural programs and events offered directly by the County are offered.
-A location is considered accessible if it is within a 10-mile driving distance of a residence.
-The area within a 10-mile driving distance was determined through analysis using geographic information systems (GIS) software.
+This measure tracks the accessibility of public libraries in Fulton County.
+A library is considered accessible if it is within a 5-mile driving distance of a residence.
+The area within a 5-mile driving distance was determined through an analysis using geographic information systems (GIS) software.